miangoaren/miangoaren.github.io/_teaching/proteins.md

 - [How to support this project](#how-to-support-this-project)
 - [About me](#about-me)

-Note: there is a version of this page in [Spanish](https://miangoar.github.io/teaching/proteins).
+Note: there is a version of this page in [Spanish](https://miangoar.github.io/teaching/proteins) / Nota: aquí hay una [versión en Español](https://miangoar.github.io/teaching/proteins) de esta página.

 # General description